Zuldwyn00/WebDL-PDF-NotebookLM-Project/README.md

 python pdf_scraper.py
 ```

-The script will:
+The script performs the following operations:
-1. Scrape all available content from the configured website using Selenium
+1. Scrapes all available content from the configured website using Selenium
-2. Download and process each PDF and check if page contains videos
+2. Downloads and processes each PDF and checks if pages contain videos
-3. Apply OCR to PDFs where necessary
+3. Applies OCR to PDFs where necessary
-4. Transcribe video content using Whisper
+4. Transcribes video content using Whisper
-5. Combine content into master documents by category
+5. Combines content into master documents by category
-6. Generate detailed logs of the process
+6. Generates detailed logs of the process

-## Config
+## Configuration

-The application is configured through YAML files:
+The application uses two YAML configuration files:

-- `config/config.yaml`: Main configuration file containing:
+### Main Configuration (`config/config.yaml`)
 - Website settings
 - Directory paths
 - PDF size limits
 - Transcription settings
 - Logging configuration

-- `config/sensitive_config.yaml`: Sensitive configuration containing:
+### Sensitive Configuration (`config/sensitive_config.yaml`)
 - User agent information
 - Contact details
 - Other sensitive settings

 ## Logging

-Logs are stored in the `logs` directory with timestamps.
-Each run creates a new log file with detailed information about the scraping process.
-The logging system includes:
+The application maintains detailed logs in the `logs` directory.
+Each run creates a new timestamped log file containing:
-- Custom handlers for progress bar integration
+- Operation details and timing
+- Error tracking and debugging information
+- Progress updates
 - File and console output
-- Detailed error tracking
-- Operation timing information

 ## Error Handling

-The application includes comprehensive error handling with custom exceptions for:
+The application implements comprehensive error handling for:
 - Download failures
 - PDF processing errors
 - OCR failures